imfatant/test/README.md

     The servo should be plugged into the bottom-most servomotor output header (oriented as on the pinout diagram).

 ## Extras
-Equipping your BBBlue-based drone with a Bluetooth speaker can be fun, providing that the Bluetooth RF transmissions don't interfere with any other systems.
+99) Equipping your BBBlue-based drone with a Bluetooth speaker can be fun, providing that the Bluetooth RF transmissions don't interfere with any other systems.
 There's a bunch of info out there on BlueZ/PulseAudio/ALSA, but fortunately, it all boils down to something pretty simple.

-1) First, install the necessary software (whether using a console or IoT image):
+    a) First, install the necessary software (whether using a console or IoT image):

            sudo apt-get install -y bluetooth pulseaudio pulseaudio-module-bluetooth alsa-utils
-2) Enable Bluetooth (if disabled): `sudo systemctl enable bb-wl18xx-bluetooth.service`
+    b) Enable Bluetooth (if disabled): `sudo systemctl enable bb-wl18xx-bluetooth.service`
-3) Next, edit /etc/pulse/default.pa to contain the following lines (i.e. commented out):
+    c) Next, edit /etc/pulse/default.pa to contain the following lines (i.e. commented out):

            ### Automatically suspend sinks/sources that become idle for too long
            # load-module module-suspend-on-idle
-4) Then restart: `sudo reboot`
+    e) Then restart: `sudo reboot`
-5) When the BBBlue is back up, put your Bluetooth speaker into pairing mode, and do:
+    f) When the BBBlue is back up, put your Bluetooth speaker into pairing mode, and do:

            bluetoothctl
            scan on
            agent on
            default-agent
            pair <Bluetooth speaker's MAC address>  # <--- e.g. AB:58:EC:5C:0C:03
            connect <Bluetooth speaker's MAC address>  # <--- Sometimes unnecessary. trust <Bluetooth speaker's MAC address>
            scan off
            exit

-6) Then finally (or after booting up):
+    g) Then finally (or after booting up):

            pulseaudio --start
            echo "connect <Bluetooth speaker's MAC address>" | bluetoothctl pactl list  # <--- Use this to check that your Bluetooth device has been picked up by PulseAudio. pacmd set-card-profile 0 a2dp_sink
            aplay /usr/share/sounds/alsa/Front_Center.wav
     That's all there is to it.
 By the way, if you're going to use a speech synthesizer, I recommend Festival.